 Paula makes a living as a trainer for grassroots community organizations and as a pre-natal dance instructor.
 She is the mother of two amazing children, Xue-li and Camino.

+has worked in the maternity care field as a clinician, research analyst, educator, and consumer advocate since 2001.
+In 2010, she joined Childbirth Connection, where she directs the Transforming Maternity Care Partnership and works on a broad range of program activities.
 Prior to joining Childbirth Connection, Amy spent six years as a perinatal research and advocacy consultant to Lamaze International, during which she analyzed, summarized, and critically appraised research for the Lamaze community and implemented the organization’s social media strategy.
 She launched Lamaze’s award-winning research blog, Science & Sensibility, and worked as lead author and production consultant on a series of consumer-oriented videos on evidence-based care in labor and birth, viewed over 8 million times on YouTube.

 In addition to her consulting work, Amy provided maternity care services to childbearing families for two years as a nurse in the postpartum and well-baby unit of a large teaching hospital and for four years as a nurse-midwife, during which she worked in the home, birth center, and hospital settings.
 She also coordinated the introductory labor and birth course for the Nurse-Midwifery Specialty at the Yale School of Nursing and frequently guest lectures for other courses both at Yale and the University of Bridgeport in Connecticut.
 She is active in ACNM and was the 2012 winner of the College’s Kitty Ernst Award.